Flavor That Holds Up in Gummies

 • Keep vessels covered when possible to reduce aroma stripping

-Technique #2: Treat “hot-hold time” like a critical quality variable
+Technique #2: Treat hot-hold time like a critical quality variable

 One of the most common flavor killers isn’t peak cooking temperature—it’s what happens after.
 A batch can hit perfect targets and still taste muted because it sat hot while a line was down, packaging was delayed, or changeovers ran long.

-If you only track one process metric for flavor retention, make it this: minutes above a set temperature after flavor addition.
+If you track only one process metric for flavor retention, make it this: minutes above a set temperature after flavor addition.

-Operational fixes that often pay off quickly:
+Operational fixes that pay off quickly:

 • Smaller batch sizes to reduce staging time